Whilst Knock House is steeped in history – it is the personal, human touch which truly sets the Benmore experience apart.

 - Renata and I are very busy with our two children, Angus and Holly, who are often seen around the Estate.
 I enjoy spending my spare time with family and especially days out together in Oban, and during the quieter times I like hiding behind a good crime book.
 Another one of my favourite pastimes is watching sport, my favourites of all must be rugby and Formula 1.

-- Before joining Benmore Estate I was studying Marine Science at SAMS, near Oban, where I met Donald, and graduated in June 2005 with a first class Honours degree.
-During the summer months I have worked at Tiroran House Hotel and the Boathouse on Ulva, mainly waiting and housekeeping.
+- Before joining Benmore Estate I was studied Marine Science at SAMS, near Oban, where I met Donald, and graduated in June 2005 with a first class Honours degree.
+During the summer months I worked at Tiroran House Hotel and the Boathouse on Ulva, mainly waiting and housekeeping.

-- A memorable event for me on the Estate is really Hogmanay at Knock House.
+- A memorable event for me on the Estate is Hogmanay at Knock House.
 The house is always busy with the family and we have lots of festive decorations, bonfires and of course fireworks!
-I enjoy the variety of roles I have and recently helped to renovate and furnish Knock Cottage.
+I enjoy the variety of roles I have from renovating and furnishing Knock Cottage to developing our new website.